informalsecurity/D2FAP/README.md

 .\D2fap.ps1 -Config c:\Users\User\config.json
 ```

-If the script is run without the config paramter - the user will be prompted for each of the elements (incident suspected start, end times, known breached accounts, etc).
+If the script is run without the config parameter - the user will be prompted for each of the elements (incident suspected start, end times, known breached accounts, etc.).

 ### Config File
 D2FAP ships with an example config file to be filled out prior to execution.
 Please note - this config has comments inline to explain each option - however - JSON does not support comments.
 Do NOT include the comments in your config